 What is Winter Burn?

 When plants gather solar energy during photosynthesis, they release water as part of the process.
 This is called transpiration and results in the evaporation of moisture through the leaves and needles.
 When a plant is not able to replace the lost water due to drought or heavily frozen ground, they will dehydrate.
-Winter burn in evergreens can cause death to the plant in severe cases, but most likely results in foliar loss.
+Winter burn in evergreens can cause death to the plant in severe cases, but most likely results

 Evergreen Winter Damage